Nashua Addiction Treatment Resources

 If you or a loved one is facing issues arising from substance use disorder or addiction, you don’t need to attempt to restore a sense of health and well-being to your life on your own.
 Most people with some type of addiction to a mind-altering substance are not able to achieve lasting sobriety or true recovery on their own without professional help.

-A Candid Look at Substance Use Disorder: Addiction Facts and Factors
+Addiction Facts and Factors

 With a population of over 86,000, Nashua remains the second largest city in the state.
 The city and surrounding Hillsborough County are considered to have a significant issue with substance use disorder, addiction and overdose.
+There were 415 overdose deaths in the state of New Hampshire in 2019.

 The stark reality is that if you or a loved one is suffering from substance use disorder, you’re far from being alone.
 When you’re living in Nashua or the surrounding area, you have ready access to well-regarded addiction recovery centers like New Freedom Academy and Green Mountain Treatment Center.

-How to Determine When Help for Substance Use Disorder Is Needed
+How to Determine When Help is Needed

 An individual laboring under substance use disorder may exhibit symptoms of the condition in number of different ways.
 Often, a person with a substance addiction of some type will exhibit multiple signs of the disorder.